-Specifically, it intends to pursue sustainable growth, enhance its earnings profile and lead innovation in order to achieve a compound annual growth rate in earnings per share between 6% and 8% in the period 2021-2024, to generate net holding cash flow exceeding € 8.5 billion in the period 2022-2024 and to distribute cumulative dividend3 to shareholders for an amount between € 5.2 billion and € 5.6 billion in the period 2022-2024, with ratchet policy on dividend per share.
+Specifically, it intends to pursue sustainable growth, enhance its earnings profile and lead innovation in order to achieve a compound annual growth rate in earnings per share1 between 6% and 8% in the period 2021-2024, to generate net holding cash flow2 exceeding € 8.5 billion in the period 2022-2024 and to distribute cumulative dividend3 to shareholders for an amount between € 5.2 billion and € 5.6 billion in the period 2022-2024, with ratchet policy on dividend per share.

-Sustainability commitments are also embedded within the Lifetime Partner 24: Driving Growth strategic plan, including growing premiums from sustainable solutions, by 5%-7% CAGR in the period 2022-2024 and a climate-neutral insurance portfolio by 2050 as well as the full integration of ESG criteria into direct investments by 2024 and new green and sustainable investments worth between € 8.5 and € 9.5 billion in the period 2021-2025.
-With the aim of making also the investment year CAGR; adjusted for impact of gains and losses related to acquisitions and disposals.
-Target based on current IFRS accounting standards.
+Sustainability commitments are also embedded within the Lifetime Partner 24: Driving Growth strategic plan, including growing premiums from sustainable solutions, by 5%-7% CAGR in the period 2022-2024 and a climate-neutral insurance portfolio by 2050 as well as the full integration4 of ESG criteria into direct investments by 2024 and new green and sustainable investments worth between € 8.5 and € 9.5 billion in the period 2021-2025.
+With the aim of making also the investment

-Net holding cash flow and dividend expressed in cash view.
+Net holding cash flow and dividend expressed in cash view. З.